cygni/cts2023-turn-cygnicator/docs/README.md

 ## Raspberry Pi Pico

 To realize the project, we will use a Raspberry Pi Pico.
-The Pico is based on the RP2040 microcontroller, which has a dual-core Arm Cortex-M0 CPU at 133Mhz (though clocked at 125Mhz by default).
+The Pico is based on the RP2040 micro controller, which has a dual-core Arm Cortex-M0 CPU at 133Mhz (though clocked at 125Mhz by default).
 It has 264kB RAM and 2MB flash memory.
 The rest of the specifications can be read [here](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html).
 Pico has a logic voltage of 3.3V, which means that a pin that is high - i.e. has it's output enabled - will have a voltage of 3.3V.

 The board has 28 GPIO pins.
 GPIO stands for general purpose input/output.
 GPIO pins are software-controlled connectors that can be used as input or output.
 Some pins can be used either as GPIO or for other functions such as I2C or PWM if you configure them for it.